Education in Vietnam

 The Vietnam Escuela Nueva Project began in early 2013.
 The project’s objective is to introduce and use new and child-centered teaching and learning practices in the classroom targeting the most disadvantaged groups at the primary level.

 It is an adaptation of the well-known Escuela Nueva Program in Colombia, where students engage in various individual and group work and teachers act as facilitators of learning, rather than spending time reading and writing on the board.

 - Support the development of learning guides and other materials for teachers, schools, and communities, as well as capacity building to education administrators, teachers, and other stakeholders in material development.

 - Support the development of training materials, delivering trainings, and providing materials.

 - Provide school level support for Escuela Nueva implementation through school campus sub-grants, school equipment and furniture, teaching and learning aids, training activities, and extra-curricular activities.
 This component also supports providing grants to selected schools in most disadvantaged areas.

 - Provide support for project management at central and provincial levels and for knowledge management, classroom assessment, and an impact evaluation.

 In 2015, Vietnam received a US$233,650 grant from GPE to conduct an education sector analysis, which will support the mid-term review of the Education Development Strategic Plan (EDSP) 2011 - 2020.

 The GPE program has contributed to significant progress in the education sector.
 These results include:

-- Developed 58 learning and teaching guides and trained 33,424 primary education teachers and administrators.
+- Developed 58 learning, teaching and teacher training guides and trained 103,949 primary education teachers and administrators.